Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Introduction

+A hidden Markov model (HMM), $(\X,\Y) = (X_k,Y_k)_{k\ge 1}$, defined on a probability space $(\Omega,\FF,\Pr)$, consists of an unobservable (hidden) Markov chain $\X$ on a finite state space $\XX = \{1,2,\ldots,m\}$, $m\ge 2$, and an observable stochastic process $\Y$ that takes values in a measurable space~$(\YY,\BB)$.
 Because of the generality of the observation and state spaces, HMMs are sufficiently generic to capture the complexity of various real-world time series, and meanwhile the simple Markovian dependence structure allows efficient computations.
-Upon more than half a century of development, HMMs and variants thereof have been established as one of the most successful statistical modeling ideas, see for example \cite{Ephraim_2002}, \cite{Cappe_2005} and \cite{Mor_2021} for an overview.
-Since their early days, they are widely used in various fields of science and applications, such as speech recognition \citep{Rabiner_1989,GaYo08}, DNA or protein sequencing \citep{DEKM98,Kar09}, ion channel modeling \citep{BaRi92,PBSM21} and fluctuation characterization in macro economic time series \citep{Ham89,FS06}, to name only a few.
+Upon more than half a century of development, HMMs and variants thereof have been established as one of the most successful statistical modeling ideas (see \citealp{Ephraim_2002}, \citealp{Cappe_2005} and \citealp{Mor_2021} for an overview).
+Since their early days, they are widely used in various fields of science and applications, such as speech recognition \citep{Rabiner_1989,GaYo08}, DNA or protein sequencing \citep{DEKM98,Kar09}, ion channel modeling \citep{BaRi92,PBSM21}, epidemiology \citep{TouEt20} and fluctuation characterization in macro economic time series \citep{Ham89,FS06}, to name only a few.

 Increasingly large and complex datasets with long time series have recently led to a revival in the development of scalable algorithms and methodologies for HMMs, see \cite{Bulla_2019} and the related literature in \cref{Sec:MAP,Sec:RiskBasedSeg}.
 In the present paper, we focus on computational aspects involved in the estimation of the hidden state sequence for large scale HMMs, that is when $n \gg m$.
 Here, $n$ denotes the length of the sequence of observations $\y=\y_{1:n} := (y_k)_{k=1}^n$ from $\Y_{1:n}:=(Y_k)_{k=1}^n$.
-The goal is, as \citet{Rabiner_1989} formulated it, to ``find the `correct' state sequence'' behind~$\y$.
-Procedures achieving such a task are commonly known as \textit{segmentation} or \textit{decoding} methods, and existing segmentation methods are tailored to what is exactly meant by the `correct' state sequence.
+The goal is, as \cite{Rabiner_1989} formulated it, to ``find the `correct' state sequence'' behind~$\y$.
+Procedures achieving such a task are commonly known as \textit{segmentation} or \textit{decoding} methods, and existing segmentation methods are tailored to what is exactly meant by the ``correct'' state sequence.